cebamps/advent-of-code-2022/notes.md

 allocation in `composeFF`, used for all compositions of permutation arrays/functions.

-Three steps of optimization helped:
+Three steps of optimization helped to bring down runtime to 7 seconds!

 - carry a buffer around to store the result of the computation
 - use unsafe reads (no bounds checking)
 - use unboxed vectors (this was the winner one and also the easiest)

-This brought down runtime to 7 seconds!
+I removed the first two optimizations later because the complexity cost was not so much worth it: without them, runtime is at around 8.5 seconds.

 More could be done: